Xavier1508/Simple-LMS-Learning-Managament-System-/README.md

 ## Project Evolution: From Native PHP to Laravel

 Before diving into the setup, it's important to understand the move from Native PHP to the Laravel framework.
-Think of it like building a house:

-  * **Native PHP**: This is like buying raw materials—wood, nails, cement, and bricks.
-You build everything from scratch, from the foundation to the roof.
-You have complete freedom, but it takes longer, is prone to errors, and can become disorganized without deep expertise.
-  * **Laravel**: This is like buying a pre-fabricated home with a solid foundation, frame, and tested plumbing & electrical systems already in place.
-Your job is to design the interior, paint the walls, and add furniture.
-It's significantly faster, more secure, and the final structure is robust because it follows established architectural standards (known as *best practices* in coding).

 Technically, Laravel provides a powerful, pre-built structure that includes:

   * **MVC Architecture (Model-View-Controller)**: Separates application logic, user interface, and database interactions, making the code cleaner and easier to manage.
   * **Eloquent ORM**: An intuitive way to work with your database.
 You can interact with tables as if they were simple PHP objects, eliminating the need for complex SQL queries.